 In July 2015, our Board of Directors adopted written charters for each of its permanent committees, all of which are available in the Investors-Corporate Governance-Documents & Charters section of our website at www.vtvtherapeutics.com.
 Pursuant to the Investor Rights Agreement, so long as MacAndrews beneficially owns 25% or more of our outstanding common stock, MacAndrews has the right, subject to applicable corporate governance rules of the SEC and the NASDAQ Stock Market listing rules, to designate the members of the committees of the Board of Directors.
 The following table provides membership information of our directors in each committee of our board.
-There have been no changes in the members of our permanent committees since the last annual meeting of stockholders on April 30, 2018, other than the resignation of Paul Meister from the Board of Directors and the Compensation Committee and that Howard L. Weiner will be appointed as a member of the Audit Committee upon the date of our Annual Meeting.
+There have been no changes in the members of our permanent committees since the last annual meeting of stockholders on April 29, 2019, other than the resignation of Steven Cohen from the Board of Directors and the Compensation Committee and the appointment of John A. Fry to the Compensation Committee.

-Audit Compensation Nominating & Corporate Governance
+Audit Committee Compensation Committee Nominating & Corporate Governance Committee

-Committee Committee Committee

-Jeffrey B. Kindler (Executive Chairman) •
+Jeffrey B. Kindler (Chairman of the Board) å

-Steven M. Cohen • å

 John A. Fry •

+Hersh Kozlov

-Paul G. Savas ů
+Paul G. Savas Ğ

-Noel J. Spiegel å
+Noel J. Spiegel å i

 Howard L. Weiner •

-■ = Committee Chair ■ = Member
+a = Committee Chair

+= Member